xtrahuman/To-do-list/README.md

 ## project link

-- n live view currently for the project
+- no live view currently for the project

 ## Author